kool-dev/kool/docs/1-Getting-Started/1-Installation.md

 $ kool completion fish > ~/.config/fish/completions/kool.fish
 ```

-> After running the above command, remember to start a new shell for autocompletion to take effect.
+> After running one of the above commands, remember to start a new shell for autocompletion to take effect.